 Phase 5: Closure

-This is where you'll wrap up the project and evaluate its overall performance.
+The project closure phase is where you'll wrap up the project and evaluate its overall performance.
 A standard project closure checklist in your organization is a great way to ensure you don't miss anything in the closure phase and that the client and your company have everything they need to commit to close.

 - Conduct retrospectives.
 Gather feedback from stakeholders and team members to assess the strengths and weaknesses of the project.
 Consider having an informal person conduct a retro with your client to get truthful answers from project team members.